Holland Torpedo Boat Company Station

 Another view from the middle of the quay wall.
 The new Plunger (Submarine No. 2) is alongside another boat on the right.
 The Fulton is just visible on the left.
 She was not purchased by the USN and was eventually sold to Russia under clandestine circumstances.

 The heyday of New Suffolk as a center of submarine activity was short.
-The last of the Adder-class boats (Shark (Submarine No. 8) was commissioned on September 19, 1903 and New Suffolk quickly grew quiet.
+The last of the Adder-class boats, Shark (Submarine No. 8) was commissioned on September 19, 1903 and New Suffolk quickly grew quiet.
 Submarine technology was rapidly advancing and Electric Boat was moving on to the much larger and more capable Viper (Submarine No. 10) and Octopus (Submarine No. 9) classes and these boats were too big to be adequately moored in the small New Suffolk basin, whose water depth was also not sufficient for the bigger boats.
-In addition, Rice continued with his business maneuvering and had been slowly but surely forcing Holland out of the company that he had founded.
+In addition, Rice continued his business maneuvering and had been slowly but surely forcing Holland out of the company that he had founded.
 Holland, even though a brilliant engineer, had always been an irascible and stubborn man and had frequently been at loggerheads over technical matters with Rice, company engineer and trials captain Frank Cable, the new chief engineer Lawrence Y. Spear, and eventually even his friend Elihu Frost.
+The others saw Holland's engineering philosophy as being too limited, and his stubborn refusal to accept changes to his designs, even when the changes were shown to be beneficial and advantageous, made him an exasperating man to work with.
 Holland's contract with EB came to an end on March 31, 1904 and he resigned from the company.
 Rice, Spear, and Cable were eager to see him go and they figuratively held the door open for him.
 Seeking to divest the company from any remaining Holland legacy, Rice and Spear contracted with Fore River Shipbuilding in Quincy, MA for the Viper and Octopus-class boats, cutting out Holland's preferred Crescent.
 The New Suffolk facility was closed in 1905 with facilities reverting to their former owner Goldsmith & Tuthill.

 The site stayed in the Tuthill family and continued to operate as a boatyard and eventually a fuel oil distribution site.
 The family sold off the oil business in 1976.
-Mr. J. Arthur Kenniff had purchased the boatyard portion in 1960 and built and repaired boats there until at least 1983.
+Mr. J. Arthur Kenniff purchased the boatyard portion in 1960 and built and repaired boats there until at least 1983.
 Eventually the site came under the ownership of the local Cutchogue/New Suffolk government.
-There was a plan at one point of developing the site with condos, but that never came to pass.
+There was a plan at one point of developing the site with condominiums, but that never came to pass due to opposition by local residents.
 Today, the site is called "The New Suffolk Waterfront", with the old Holland basin the mooring site of several small yachts and boats.

 Today, New Suffolk has reverted to its pre-Holland 1899 ideal.
 The town is charming and quaint, with modest but stately homes gracing the hilly streets.
 Life seems to run at a slower pace there, and the approximately 500 residents seem to like it that way.
 As far as can be determined, no buildings from either the Goldsmith & Tuthill days or the HTBC residency remain.
 However, there is one building at the northern corner of the basin that sits on the site of the old machine shop building.